Understanding the Software Development Process

 What is PDLC (Product Development Lifecycle)

-The product development life cycle (PDLC) is the complete process of creating and bringing a new product into the market.
+The product development life cycle (PDLC) is the complete process of creating and launching a product into the market.
 It includes the following 5 steps:

 - Product Conceptualization